sloppylopez/ephimerald/README.md

 It's a Phoenix Idempotent ephimeral server for NodeJS Based projects.

 ## Where to use it
-On Linux based distributions, (for a Mac compatible version, PR's welcome)
+On Debian based distributions, (for a Mac compatible version, PR's welcome)

 Ephimeral build process: